• Modified on Dec 7, 2025

 Machapuchare Base Camp sits around 3,700 m.
 Annapurna Base Camp reaches approximately 4,130 m.
 Everything reaches maximum simplicity at these heights.
 Many tea houses use dormitory sleeping arrangements.
 Four to eight trekkers may share one room.
 You can forget about privacy here.

-Dining halls are smaller than in lower villages.
-Stoves burn continuously but struggle to heat the space .
+Dining halls are smaller than in the lower villages.
+Stoves burn continuously but struggle to heat the space.
 Trekkers sit wrapped in down jackets for warmth.
 Water bottles freeze if left in unheated rooms overnight.
-Every aspect of staying here requires to adjust and acceptance of harsh conditions.
+Every aspect of staying here requires adjustment and acceptance of harsh conditions.

 Charging costs reach their peak at base camp.
 Wifi barely operates.
 Cell service depends on luck and weather.
-Tea house owners work hard maintaining these basic facilities under extreme conditions.
+Tea house owners work hard to maintain these basic facilities under extreme conditions.
 Porters or yaks carry every supply up the mountain.

 Fuel, food, and building materials all travel on backs.
 The effort required to keep these lodges running is enormous.